 Also of interest is that Edgewater has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Edgewater has a lot of people use the bus to get to work every day though Edgewater is a relatively small town.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Edgewater has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The per capita income in Edgewater in 2010 was $44,750, which is wealthy relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $179,000 for a family of four.
 However, Edgewater contains both very wealthy and poor people as well.